Man re-arrested for fatal stabbing of Houston boy, 11

-HOUSTON – Newly tested DNA evidence led to the re-arrest of a man accused of fatally stabbing an 11-year-old Houston boy as he walked home from school in 2016, authorities said Tuesday.
+A Marine Corps veteran has been rearrested and indicted in the 2016 killing of an 11-year-old Houston boy who was stabbed as he walked home from school, authorities said Tuesday.

-Andre Timothy Jackson Jr. was indicted by a grand jury in Houston in the death of Josue Flores.

-The sixth-grader was killed as he walked home from a science club meeting at Marshall Middle School just north of downtown Houston on May 17, 2016.
-Authorities say the boy was stabbed at least 20 times.

-After his indictment on Tuesday, Jackson, 30, was arrested by Houston police officers, who had him under surveillance for several days.
+Andre Timothy Jackson Jr., 30, was arrested by Houston police officers, who had him under surveillance for several days.
+He is scheduled to appear in court on Wednesday

-At a news conference, Harris County District Attorney Kim Ogg declined to discuss the recently tested DNA evidence, only saying it had been sent to a lab in Florida.
+Harris County District Attorney Kim Ogg told reporters the indictment was handed down by a grand jury after authorities presented "newly-tested scientific evidence."
+Ogg declined to discuss the evidence, only saying it had been sent to a lab in Florida.
+However, authorities said the newly tested DNA evidence matched the victim, 11-year-old Josue Flores.

+RETIRED DETECTIVE CRACKS COLD CASE MURDER OF SOUTH DAKOTA WOMAN 51 YEARS LATER

 “We now believe we can bring justice to Josue’s family,” Ogg said.